 - Talk about your child’s homework – discuss the work, and ask your child to explain it to you (although they should complete the work independently).

-We are thrilled that school trips will begin again in the 2021/22 academic year.
-Year 3 will be going on two external trips, having one experience day and going on a local walk.
+We are thrilled to announce some of our trips in the 2023/24 academic year.
+Year 3 will be going on three external trips, having one experience day and going on a local river walk.

-The children will also be visiting a local park as part of our final science topic.
+The children will also be visiting a local river as part of our Summer Geography topic and a local takeaway as part of our Summer D.T topic.